anjiqbal/100DaysOfCode/README.md

 I really enjoyed learning about Node.js today.
 I learnt many new commands for the command line, including how to add and run an npm script.
 I learnt about EMS which I did further research on and found it is the syntax and rules by which we can import and export modules by.
 It also allows us to import from anywhere in the code as long as we do so asynchronously and not just from the top of the file

-I spent some time after SoC practicing some more using learn your node.
+I spent some time after SoC practising some more using learn your node.
 I also did a codewars challenge.

 ### Links to work / resources: